C18H24O2/snow-crash/levels/level03/resources/PWN.md

 # flag03

-We are given a suid/sgid binary which seems to just run `system("/usr/bin/env echo Exploit me.")`.
+We are given a suid/sgid binary, which when analyzed with `gdb` seems to just run `system("/usr/bin/env echo Exploit me.")`.

 We can create a script in our path to override the `echo` command, such as:
 ```bash